Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Sums-of-Squares Proofs and the Lasserre Hierarchy

-In this section we develop the descriptive complexity of the problem of deciding the existence of Sums-of-Squares proofs.
-Along the way we discuss the relationship between the Lasserre hierarchy of SDP relaxations and SOS, and how $0/1$-valued variables ensure strong duality.
-We use the strong duality to argue the equivalence between the existence of SOS refutations and the existence of a notion of SOS \emph{approximate} refutations that we introduce.
+In this section we develop the descriptive complexity of the problem of deciding the existence of degree-bounded SOS proofs.
+Along the way we discuss the relationship between the Lasserre hierarchy of SDP relaxations and SOS refutations, and how~$0/1$-valued variables ensure that they satisfy strong duality.
+These results will be used in the next section.
+The strong duality property will also imply that SOS refutations exist if and only if \emph{approximate} SOS refutations exist, for a notion of approximate SOS refutation that we introduce.
+This will be used to complement the descriptive complexity results for SOS proofs by getting a stronger upper bound in the case of refutations.